Deerfield River Enhancement Fund

 Who May Apply

+Eligible grant recipients include nonprofit organizations, educational institutions, and units of local and regional government within Vermont and Massachusetts.
 Projects must be located within the Deerfield River Basin or in towns with some portion falling within the basin.
 In the latter case, projects must be directly tied to the basin, e.g. a trail spur originating outside the basin that connects with a trail network within the basin.
-See a map of the area.